marcosbrazz/urlcollector/urlcollector-service/README.md

 ```

 > IMPORTATNT: The depth parameters comes as an edge limit of the search space in depth for the URL discovery process.
 It also improves the process robustness by avoiding the process stack to grow indefinitely.
-So it's a recommend practice to provide the depth parameter.
+So it's a recommended to provide the depth parameter.

 #### Stop a URL collector process